dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

     in particular those available as open-source, including, if applicable, any past Summer of Code involvement.
-4. A project plan for the project you are proposing, even if your proposed project is directly based on one of the ideas above.
+4. A project plan for the project you are proposing, even if your proposed project is directly based on one of the proposed project ideas for member projects.
     -   A project plan in principle divides up the whole project into a series of manageable milestones and timelines that, when all accomplished, logically lead to the end goal(s) of the project.